talkohavy/guides/docs/programming/kubernetes.md

 Pods could be created, removed, moved from one node to another, and all this happens automatically without your intervention.
 API Server service is the center main point of communication between master node and other worker nodes.
 Using the API Server service, you could manage the kubernetes cluster by using the kubectl tool, which has to be installed on your computer, if you perform management from your computer.

+### - Concept 9: kubelet

+The **kubelet** is the **primary "node agent"** that runs on each **node**.
+It can register the node with the apiserver using one of:

+- the hostname
+- a flag to override the hostname
+- or specific logic for a cloud provider.

+The **kubelet** works in terms of a _PodSpec_.
+A _PodSpec_ is a YAML or JSON object that describes a pod. **The kubelet ensures that the containers described in those PodSpecs are running and healthy**.
+The kubelet doesn't manage containers which were not created by Kubernetes.

+Each worker node has 1 **kubelet** service on it, which communicates with an API server service on the master node.

+### - Concept 10: kube-Proxy

+A **kube-proxy** service is found on each of the worker nodes, and is responsible for network communication within the node, and between nodes.

+### - Concept 11: Scheduler

+There are services that are present ONLY on the master node.
+One of them is the **scheduler**.
+The **scheduler** is responsible for planning and distributing of the workload inside the cluster.

+### - Concept 12: Kube Controller Manager

+Kube Controller Manager is a single point which controls everything inside the kubernetes cluster, and it controls what happens on each of the nodes in the cluster.

+### - Concept 13: Cloud Controller Manager

+Its job is to **interact with your cloud service provider**, where you actually run your kubernetes cluster.
+Because usually you don't create these clusters to run on your own servers, instead you usually choose to run them on one of the cloud providers.
+which actually performs almost automated creation of all nodes, and the connection between such nodes.
+And for that, you have to run Cloud Controller Manager service on the master node.
+Also for example if you want to create deployment of your application inside of the kubernetes cluster, which will be opened to the outside world, and allow connection from outside, you could create a load-balancer IP addresses, and those load-balancer IP addresses are usually provided by those specific cloud providers.

+### - Concept 14: etcd

+Also on master node, there's such a thing called etcd.
+Etcd is a service which actually stores all logs related to the operation of the entire kubernetes cluster, and such logs are stored inside of it as key-value pairs.

 ---